-Research suggested that it is safe to feed chicken pasta or noodles to chickens.
+Research suggests that it is safe to feed pasta or noodles to chickens.
 It contains nutrients that chickens need, like protein, fiber, iron, and carbohydrates.
 But like any other chicken treat, it is only safe to feed chicken pasta and noodles in small amounts.

 Here is a video of chickens pecking on leftover pasta:

 Is pasta healthy for chickens?